asimihsan/notes/[frwk] ios_notes.md

 	-	delegate adopts `UITableViewDelegate`, no required methods.
 -	p22: can also use convenience class `UILocalizedIndexedCollation` for indexed lists (the A-Z on right side).
 -	Many methods return values representing index paths.
 Use `NSIndexPath`.
+-	p24: typically hierarchy of arrays leading up to a final view of detail.
+Hierarchy of table views embedded in a `UINavigationController`.
+-	p29: on overriding `loadView:`, `viewWillAppear:`, etc., call super then do the rest.
+-	p30: if you have a table view as part of multiple views in a screen subclass `UIViewController` rather than `UITableController`, because the latter fills the view with the table.
+Then implement methods as needed to e.g. clear selections.
+-	p33: how to handle table cell clicks.
+This is handled by Storyboard.
+-	p35: only need to implement `numberOfSectionsInTableView:` if you have more than one section.
+-	p36: figure 4-1 shows required `UITableViewDataSource` protocol flow.
+-	p37: recommendations for creating and configuring table views:
+	-	use `UITableViewController` instances for each layer of the hierarchy, either programmatically or NIB/Storyboard.
+-	p42: creating a table view programmatically.
+-	p72: if you make a custom `UITableViewCell` and a property changes such that you want its display to update you must call `setNeedsDisplay`.
+Good place to call is in a non-synthesized setter method associated with property.
+-	p77: cell and table view performance:
+	-	reuse cells.
+	-	avoid relayout of content.
+	-	use opaque subviews, not transparent.
+-	p82: programmatically selecting and scrolling.
+	-	`selectRowAtIndexPath`, `scrollToNearestSelectedRowAtScrollPosition`, `scrollToRowAtIndexPath`.
+-	p84: inserting and deleting rows and sections.
+-	p86: figure 7-1: calling sequence for inserting or deleting rows in a table view.
+-	p91: batch insertion, deletion, and reloading of rows and sections.
+-	p92: `reloadSections` and `reloadRowsAtIndexPaths` allow `reloadData` to be focused on a subset of rows.
+-	p96: figure 8-2: calling sequence for reordering a row in a table view.

 ### 11: Design then Code (two tutorials on iOS apps)